degatchi/Blockchain-Alpha/readme.md

 # Blurb
-A collection of valuable info for the curious minds of blockchain development
+A collection of valuable info for the curious minds of blockchain development.

 ---